lorenzo2897/verilab2/part1/ex4.md

 ### Testing the 10-bit binary to BCD converter

 We sent the design to the board to test it.
-It worked properly, and we recorded the following values for resource usage.
+It worked properly.

 ### Using a 16-bit bin2bcd converter